anosubcog9438/continual-nav-bench/experiments/README.md

 ## **2. Training**

+To generate trajectories by yourself see this [tutorial](../datasets/README.md).

 The configuration folder, containing the yaml configuration files, are contained in the sub-folders of `C:/Users/<YOU>/workspace_continual/continual-nav-bench/experiments/`.

 A leaf configuration folder contains three files :